itsgomes/itsgomes/README.md

 ### Hello, I'm Rafael Gomes!

-I'm a web and mobile developer.
-I'm currently working with financial projects.
-Where there is a real demand for performance and distribution.
-I also have knowledge in C# microservices structure.
-I'm interested in contributing to an open source project!
+I'm a front-end developer.
+I currently work with the development of web, mobile and hybrid applications.
+I also have knowledge in building microservices and Rest API using C#.
+I'm always looking for new challenges.

 <div>
     <a target='_blank' href="https://www.linkedin.com/in/rafael-gomes-21493a119/">